mt190502/blog.mtaha.dev/content/devops/k0s_setup_with_tailscale.md

 including Windows, macOS, Linux, iOS and Android.
 - This guide will demonstrate the process of establishing a basic K0s Kubernetes cluster using the Tailscale VPN infrastructure.
-- NOTE: This guide is similar to the [[devops/vanilla_kubernetes_setup_with_tail scale|Vanilla Kubernetes Setup with Tailscale]] guide.
-It differs from the other guide only in a few steps.

 <br>